Seal Cruises

 CRESL Seal Cruises

-CRESLI has added NEW weekday seal cruises (see below) during 2023 seal season to view seals of Shinnecock Bay, NY, using the R/V PECONIC at the Stony Brook University Marine Science Center in Southampton, NY.
+CRESLI has 2024 cruises to view seals of Shinnecock Bay, NY, using the R/V PECONIC at the Stony Brook University Marine Science Center in Southampton, NY.

 Join us as a CRESLI scientist leads 2 hour expeditions to view, photograph and gather information about the diversity and distribution of the seals in Shinnecock Bay.
-You'll learn about the different species of seals here, a well as the characteristics and behaviors that allow these animals to thrive.
+You'll learn about the different species of seals in our waters, as well as the characteristics and behaviors that allow these animals to thrive.
 You'll hear about the history of seal exploitation and recovery and see these animals in their natural habitat.

 CRESLI Seal Cruises on the RV Peconic around Shinnecock Bay will meet and board 30 minutes before the listed departure time at the dock area.
 Please do not be late